-Adequate staffing, a risk assessment and notification of the event will be given to the church safeguarding officer PRIOR to the agreement for any event or off site activity.
-Notification of the event will be given to the church council secretary: Andy Meal, and the Church Administrator: Daniela Warr Schori h) Other groups on church premises i) Complaints procedure
+Adequate staffing, a risk assessment and notification of the event will be given to the church safeguarding officer prior to the agreement for any event or off site activity.
+Notification of the event will be given to the Church Administrator for the Church Safeguarding Officer.

-If the activity is unusual or considered to be high risk the church safeguarding officer will contact the circuit safeguarding officer in order that it can be ratified or any queries raised.
+If the activity is unusual or considered to be high risk the Church Safeguarding Officer will contact the Circuit Safeguarding Officer in order that it can be ratified or any queries raised.